 The answer is to be pushy.
 Contact the web host and tell them that you are looking for more RAM, not RAM and disk space, and you are not willing to pay for something you do not need.
 Ask them if they can offer you additional RAM with the same basic disk space allowance and tell the host you only want to pay for additional RAM.

 There are many reputable web hosts competing in a very fierce market.
 Don’t be afraid to tell them what you want, and remember the famous line, ‘the customer is always right!’
-One of the hosts to look at is SiteValley.com – check out the plans, they offer, their virtual servers are setup with great care and their support is friendly and confident.
+One of the hosts to look at is SiteValley.com – check out cheap VPS servers they offer.
+Their virtual servers are set up with great care, and their support is friendly and confident.